GPravin19/GPravin19/README.md

 ## 👨‍💻 About Me
 I'm a passionate Software Engineeer with a love for creating innovative solutions.
 I'm currently exploring [Platform Engineering & GenAI Usecases] and I'm excited about the possibilities in [Financial Sector & Generative AI].

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Implementing some GenAI related usecase
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Datascience, GenAI, etc
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any Startup usecases
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about APIs, Devops, Gen AI, etc
 - 😄 Pronouns: HE / HIM / HIS
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I perform Magic, Have interest on Art, Theatre shows, etc

 ## 🚀 Skills & Technologies